Wall-crossing for zero-dimensional sheaves and Hilbert schemes of points on Calabi-Yau 4-folds: Introduction

+We recover an analogous formula for fourfolds. \begin{theorem} If Conjecture \ref{conjecture WC} holds, then for any $\alpha\in G^0(X)$, we have for any choices of orientations

-\end{theorem} We obtain this result by computation, which leads to us asking the following. \begin{question} Is there a geometric interpretation of the Segre--Verlinde correspondence for CY 4-folds similar to the one of \cite{Johnson}? \end{question}
+\end{theorem} We obtain this result by computation, which leads to us asking the following. \begin{question} Is there a geometric interpretation of the Segre--Verlinde correspondence for Calabi--Yau 4-folds similar to the one of \cite{Johnson}? \end{question}